britthubs/CharacterStats/README.md

 the user chooses to not add any more characters and a summary of all characters and stats (colour coded) is given.

+## Contents
+The included methods for rolling stats:
+- method 1: 3d6 is rolled and the results are added for each stat (for example for strength the results are 2,5,4 - the strength stat is 11)
+- method 2: same as method 1, but repeated 3 times for each stat and the highest is picked (for example for strength the three stats are 11, 16, 10 - the strength stat is 16)
+- method 3: 4d6 is rolled, the lowest result is dropped and the rest is added for each stat (for example for strength the results are 2,5,4,6 - the strength stat is 15)

+More to come...

 ## Process